Lisp-Stat/documentation/content/en/docs/Tasks/array-operations.md

 create and transform arrays are provided in pairs; one of these will allow you to specify the array-element-type of the result, while the other assumes it is `t`.
 The former ends with a `*`, and the `element-type` is always its first argument.
-I give examples for the versions without `*`, use the other when you are optimizing your code and you are sure you can constrain to a given element-type.
+Examples are given for the versions without `*`; use the other when you are optimizing your code and you are sure you can constrain to a given element-type.

 *Element traversal order of these functions is unspecified*.
 The reason for this is that the library may use parallel code in the